 Popular search terms for this article:

-can i decline an exit review, can I deny doing an exit interview when I quit, can you name names at a exit interview, decline exit interview, how to professionally decline an exit interview
+decline exit interview, can i decline an exit review, can I deny doing an exit interview when I quit, can you name names at a exit interview, how to respectfully decline an exit interview, is it ok to decline exit interview

 Although some may overlook it, classifying someone as either an employee or a contract worker matters for both businesses owners and employees.